 S6 - Improve and harmonise the delivery of VTS globally and in a manner consistent with international conventions, national legislation and public expectations, to ensure the safety and efficiency of vessel traffic and to protect the environment.

-S7 - Work towards the transformation of IALA into an IGO, to enable the organization to achieve its aim and objectives.
+S7 – Ensure a successful transformation of IALA into an IGO, to enable the organization to achieve its aim and objectives.

 S8 - Ensure that the resources and capabilities of the Secretariat are sufficient to enable IALA and its committees and organs to reach its goals.